zachaa/DrehmalMap/README.md

 # Drehmal Map
-Leaflet map for Drehmal 2.2 (Minecraft 1.17)
+Leaflet map for Drehmal 2.2.2 (Minecraft 1.20.1)

-Intended to show all dimensions and display locations of interesting items and places.
+Shows maps of all dimensions and display locations of interesting items, signs, and places.

-v2.2.2 (Minecraft 1.20.1) soon...

 ---
 ### Link: **[Drehmal Maps](https://zachaa.github.io/DrehmalMap/)**